ybybzj/express-module-serv/readme.md

 };
 ```

-Dependency identifier can be absolute or relative to the dependent module, and will be retrieved by `pathSettings`.
+Dependency identifier can be absolute or relative to the dependent module, and will be resolved referring to `pathSettings`.